 That sealed it for me.
 Meeting a Julie from Syracuse on a hike the day my grandchild was born was b’shert—meant to be.
 I would stick with the classic “Grandma.”

-We saw Sylvie several times over her first year.
-By the time we returned to a rented condo for another Rocky Mountain summer just before her first birthday, Sylvie was talking.
-We secretly hoped that, along with her rapidly expanding vocabulary— Dada, Mama, dog, bear, boo (blueberries), Yesh, and Dough (no)—she would learn and say our names before we went back to Florida.
+By the time we returned to a rented condo for another Rocky Mountain summer just before her first birthday, our granddaughter was talking.
+We secretly hoped that, along with her rapidly expanding vocabulary— Dada, Mama, dog, bear, boo (blueberries), yesh, and dough (no)—she would learn and say our names before we went back to Florida.

-”Sylvie,” I said, touching her on the nose. “‘Dog,’” I said, pointing to Neva, who was waiting patiently for the next dropped morsel. “‘Grandma!’”
+“Dog,” I said, pointing to Neva, who was waiting patiently with her tail thumping for the next dropped morsel.
+“Grandma!”
 I said, pointing to my chest.
-Sylvie would smile and laugh and offer me her smashed banana or mushed piece of challah.
+My granddaughter would smile and laugh and offer me her smashed banana or mushed piece of challah.
 Nothing in her babbling, however, even came close to “Grandma.”

-Four days before we were to return to Florida, Sylvie and Larry were playing on the floor with her blocks.
-“Zayde!”
-Sylvie suddenly stated emphatically.
+Four days before we were to return to Florida, Larry and our granddaughter were playing on the floor with her blocks.
+“Zayde!” she suddenly stated emphatically.
 Larry’s face lit up like the Syracuse University scoreboard.
 She said it again—and again.
 From that moment, Zayde became her favorite word.
 She called out “Zayde!” the minute Larry walked into the room, and she yelled it out if he disappeared behind a closed door.
 Talk about melting a grandfather’s heart!

-As happy as I was for Zayde Larry, I was a little—well—make that very jealous.
+As happy as I was for Zayde Larry, I was a little—well—make that extremely jealous.
 My efforts to hear Grandma—any version— intensified.
 “Grandma!”
 I said every chance I got.
 As the hour of our departure got closer, I became desperate and switched tactics.
 “Bubbe,” I tried, deciding an old sounding name was better than no name at all.

 “And she repeated this every time you changed her diaper?”
 Sam asked somewhat hesitantly.

-“I don’t know how to tell you this, Marilyn,” Sam said. “but she wasn’t really calling you Bubbe.
+“I don’t know how to tell you this, Marilyn,” Sam said.
+“But she wasn’t actually calling you Bubbe.
 It’s her world for butt paste.
 She has had some diaper rash this past week, and—well—she likes to hold the closed tube after we finish applying it.”

-The day after we returned to Florida, Julie and Sylvie FaceTimed with us.
-The minute Sylvie saw our faces on the computer screen, she yelled out, “Zayde!”
+The day after we returned to Florida, our Colorado family FaceTimed with us.
+The minute our granddaughter saw our faces on the computer screen, she yelled out, “Zayde!”

-“And look who is with me, Sylvie!” said Larry.
+“And look who is with me!” said Larry.
 “It’s Bubbe Butt Paste!”